User data encrypted

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.

-All Donations throught our webshop pages or paypal buttons will not be refundable, as they are a donation to a free website designer, that has limited abilitys to do money transfers back to you.
+All Donations throught our external pay sites and or through our paypal buttons will not be refundable, as they are a donation to a free website designer, that has limited abilitys to do money transfers back to you.
 Thank You for your donations to donboulton.com.

 We want you to feel at home when you post a comment on donboulton.com.
 We want everyone to feel at home posting comments on donboulton.com.
 We don’t know what your home is like, but we know how we expect people to behave when they visit ours.
 That’s why we reserve the right to delete comments and ban users as needed to keep the comment threads here civil and substantive.